cwatley/codecademyProjects/mixed-messages/readme.md

 2. Schedule - 7 tasks in Codecademy kanban board, I should be able to complete at least 3 per day.
 Starting 2021/2/1.

 ### Execution Log

+* Pulled a list of S&P 100 from Wikipedia, formatted/concatenated in Excel to be nested array of [total array ['ticker symbol', 'company name'], ...]